dannelson714/Horiseon-Accessibility-Refactor/README.md

 ## Installation

-Github repository for this project can be found at: dannelson714.github.io/Horiseon-Accessibility-Refactor
+Github repository for this project can be found at: https://github.com/dannelson714/Horiseon-Accessibility-Refactor

+URL of the deployed application: https://dannelson714.github.io/Horiseon-Accessibility-Refactor

 ## Credits